knuesel/callisto/docs/Reference.md

 ## Main functions

--  `cells([spec], nb: none, count: "index", name-path: auto, cell-type: "all", header-pattern: auto, keep: "all")`
+-  `cells([spec], nb: none, count: "index", name-path: auto, cell-type: "all", cell-header-pattern: auto, keep: "all")`

    Retrieves cells from a notebook.
 Each cell is returned as a dict.
 This is a low-level function to be used for further processing.